 From the Director

-Over the past 25 years, our political climate has changed dramatically and the myriad technological advances have changed the news business, and nearly every other business, entirely.
+Our political climate has changed dramatically, and the myriad technological advances have changed the news business, and nearly every other business, entirely.
 Issues of free speech, civil liberty, national security, globalization and rising tensions between corporate and journalistic objectives confront us.
 The Shorenstein Center has embraced digital media and sought out new faculty, fellows, staff and speakers who are educating our students, conducting research and developing ideas about the role of digital technology in governance and other areas.
-It is an exciting time to be a part of Harvard (celebrating its 375th anniversary) and the Kennedy School (celebrating its 75th anniversary).

 We thank all of the students, scholars, reporters, donors, conference participants, speakers, visiting fellows and faculty, and our wonderful staff, all of whom have made this a vibrant, thoughtful and collegial community.
 And we offer special thanks to the Shorenstein family.
-We are grateful to everyone who has participated in the Center over the past 25 years and look forward to expanding our programs in new directions as we take on the challenges of the future.
+We are grateful to everyone who has participated in the Center and look forward to expanding our programs in new directions as we take on the challenges of the future.

 Alex S. Jones